-So what can you do to find your way through the maze to ensure your business needs are met and at the right price?
+So what can you do to find your way through the maze of commercial funding to ensure your business needs are not only met, but met at the right price?

 Before seeking finance, make sure the business has a clear plan which enables it to anticipate market changes, seasonal factors and changing market trends.
 Understand the impact of any of those changes on the business to ensure there is no crisis in the future.
 It should always be possible to do a forecast to achieve at least a break even level of sales.
 This will ensure the business does not overcommit.
 If financing assets then seek to match the funding to the asset for example long term loans for property, shorter term loans for plant and equipment.

 Businesses can survive when they make a loss, but they always fail when they run out of cash.
 Strict management of cash and understanding the future flows helps identify future financing requirements and enables you to have sensible conversations with lenders.
 Invoice discounting is a very popular form of finance now for debtors and is particularly useful for financing growth providing funds that match the growth in sales and invoices issued.

 Timely and accurate information is vital to successfully running a business.
 It is also essential when borrowing as inaccurate information gives a false picture and out of date information means it might be too late to react to changing circumstances.